wkantaros/triswap/README.md

 ## Fungibility requirements + mechanism

-Currently, ERC721 collections, ERC1155s collections of a particular ID, and ERC20s are are all considered "fungible".
-It is up to the LPer to determine if their 721 possesses any additional rarity traits that might discourage this type of fungibility.
+Currently, `ERC721` collections, `ERC1155` collections of a particular ID, and `ERC20`s are are considered "fungible".
+It is up to the LPer to determine if their `ERC721` possesses any additional rarity traits that might discourage this type of fungibility.

 During swaps, an arbitrary batch of 721s from the collection is distributed to the user.
 It is worth noting that only 1155s with IDs < 2^88 are currently supported.
-While potentially limiting, this ensures that all relevant token data (`address tokenAddress`, `uint8 tokenItemType`, `uint88 optionalId`) can be stored in a single storage slot.
+While potentially limiting, this ensures that all relevant token data (`address tokenAddress`, `uint8 tokenItemType`, `uint88 optionalId`) can be placed in a single storage slot.
 Additional 1155 considerations included whether all NFTs within a collection should be fungible, or just those with the same IDs.
 Ultimately, the former felt more intuitive.